images.jpg

 For NADA New York we are pleased to present Clay Tablets, a solo presentation by Matthew Asling.
 The exhibition will run concurrently with a solo exhibition by the artist in our Melbourne gallery.

-Asling’s work is informed by his Assyrian-Australian identity, his family history of displacement and migration, and the history of Assyrian genocide and religious persecution.
-This history of displacement is woven into the fabric of his paintings, with Assyrian Neo-Aramaic script often stitched or ironed into their surfaces.
-The works are reflections on the notion of home, diaspora and the complexities of belonging.
+Asling’s work is informed by his Assyrian-Australian identity, Assyrian history and his family background of displacement and migration.
+This history is woven into the fabric of his paintings, with Assyrian Neo-Aramaic script often stitched or ironed into their surfaces.

 Matthew Asling